How It WorksOperator playbook

 What we mean by "AI reads your supplier emails"

 The phrase has become a marketing cliché.
-Every procurement tool now claims some form of "AI inbox parsing" or "intelligent email handling."
-Most of what's behind the claim is OCR (optical character recognition that turns scanned documents into text) plus some regex (pattern matching that picks specific words out of structured documents).
-That's not what we mean.
+Many procurement tools now claim some form of "AI inbox parsing" or "intelligent email handling."
+Some of what sits behind the claim is OCR (optical character recognition that turns scanned documents into text) plus regex (pattern matching that picks specific words out of structured documents).
+That is not the full workflow we mean.

-The capability that matters is: a software agent that watches your inbox 24 hours a day, reads every supplier reply that comes in (regardless of format), understands what changed, and applies those changes to the relevant purchase order automatically — with full audit trail, with zero human re-typing, and across every channel a supplier might use.
+The capability that matters is: a software agent that watches connected supplier channels, reads supplier replies, understands what changed, and applies those changes to the relevant purchase order as a structured change — with full audit trail and less duplicate entry across the workflow.

 The capability has three distinct layers.